 • Lifestyle history

-FAQ on Lipedema, Lymphedema & Cellulite
+Self-assessment on Lipedema, Lymphedema & Cellulite at home

 If you've been wondering whether those painful thighs and arms are more than just stubborn fat, don’t wait in doubt.
 Let Dr Ivan Puah take a closer look and guide you with the right solution — book your appointment today!